Mieszko I

-Mieszko I also enigmatically appeared as "Dagome" in a papal document dating to about 1085, called Dagome iudex, which mentions a gift or dedication of Mieszko's land to the Pope (the act took place almost a hundred years earlier).
+Mieszko I also enigmatically appeared as "Dagome" in a papal document dating to about 1085, called Dagome iudex, which mentions a gift or dedication of Mieszko's land to the Pope almost a hundred years earlier.
+The term possibly refers to Mieszko's adopted Christian name, Dagobert, which often features in historical writing.

 It is roughly to his borders that Poland was returned in 1945.